rklymentiev/py-for-neuro/chapters/chapter5.md

 2. Extend the current path (`cwd`) with `path_to_data` (the directory where all the data sets for the course are).
 3. Change the CWD to the `new_cwd`.
 4. Get the file names of a CWD and save it to the variable `fnames`.
-5. Calculate how many CSV files are there in CWD save it to the variable `n_csv`.
+5. Calculate how many CSV files are there in CWD save that count number to the variable `n_csv`.

 <codeblock id="05_09">